 Family members and friends of someone who is suffering from a substance use disorder or addiction to drugs or alcohol in Montana should know that effective help is available for those who seek recovery.

-An estimated one in 10 people abuses drugs or alcohol in Montana.
-The state’s substance abuse rates include the following statistics:
+An estimated one in 10 people uses drugs or alcohol in Montana.
+The state’s substance use rates include the following statistics:

 - Sixty-one percent of high-school teenagers report that they have engaged in binge drinking.

 - From 2006 to 2010, 390 Montana residents died from alcohol consumption, a rate of 37.7 lives lost per 100,000—the highest rate in the country.